RoboBlocky

 • Develops all students to think and reason as mathematicians

-• Demonstrats gains in mathematics achievement (In one documented success, the percentage of 6th-grade students meeting or exceeding standards on the SBAC state math assessment increased from 16% to 71% within one year, a 344% improvement)
+• Demonstrates gains in mathematics achievement (In one documented success, the percentage of 6th-grade students meeting or exceeding standards on the SBAC state math assessment increased from 16% to 71% within one year, a 344% improvement)

 • Empowers teachers as leaders in innovative mathematics instruction